As you’re evaluating ERP systems, you’ve probably realized the importance of cloud connectivity.

 A Rise in Different Cloud Computing Models

 In 2023 and beyond, we can expect a shift away from a one-size-fits-all version of the cloud.
-Today, companies are reviewing all their solutions and choosing one that makes the most sense for their business.
+Today, companies are reviewing all their options and choosing what makes the most sense for their business.
 This means exploring the full suite of options, including:

 • Software-as-a-Service (SaaS)